Fedi6431/LHE-Local_Host_Executer/README.md

 # LHE-Local_Host_Executer
 # ⚠ EDUCATIONAL PURPOSE ONLY ⚠
 # User guide
+## Installer
+### Windows
+In the Windows installer, simply open it and the program will download the JDK from the Orcale site.

+### Linux (Debian distribution and Tremux)
+Before running `installer.sh` you need to open the terminal as root in the installer folder and type `chmod +x /bin/zsh` after typing it press enter and type `chmod +x installer.sh` and run the installer using this command `./installer.sh`.

+After running it you can select the "system" that you're using.

 ### Server
 The server is build in java with socket connection.